 Successful applicants display excellent academic credentials, superior legal research and writing abilities, and a strong commitment to public service.

-The application deadline for Summer 2021 has closed.
+The application deadline for Spring 2022 has closed.

-The application deadline for Fall 2021 has closed.
+The application deadline for Summer 2022 has closed.

 U.S. Citizenship and Residency Requirements